Eldadchb/activity-scheduler/README.md

 - Get the current temperature and a heads-up on the expected rain or precipitation for the rest of the day

-## 🛠️ Built With

-- React
-- Axios
-- WeatherAPI

 ## 🚀 Getting Started

 Want to join the turf management revolution?
 Here's how to get Activity Scheduler up and running locally: